ashcat2005/POPREU/doc.md

 		</configuration>
 		```

-	-the value for dfs.replication is the number of replicas you want to keep in your HDFS file system.
+	 The value for dfs.replication is the number of replicas you want to keep in your HDFS file system.

-12. mkdir /home/hduser/hdfs
+12. `mkdir /home/hduser/hdfs`

-13. mkdir /home/hduser/hdfs/namenode
+13. `mkdir /home/hduser/hdfs/namenode`

-14. mkdir /home/hduser/hdfs/datanode
+14. `mkdir /home/hduser/hdfs/datanode`

-15. cp mapred-site.xml.template mapred-site.xml
+15. `cp mapred-site.xml.template mapred-site.xml`

-16. Open mapred-site.xml
+16. `vi mapred-site.xml`

 	1. remove the <configuration> and </configuration> tags